UBC-FRESH/forest-carbon-offset-protocol-summaries/README.md

 All content in this repository is released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See `LICENSE` for details.

+---

+_Acknowledgement_: These materials were assembled with assistance from an LLM coding agent.
+Content remains under active collaborator review; expect revisions as feedback is incorporated.